DeKaylaPhillips/Echo-Server/README.md

     TCP server at http://localhost:3000/.
     ```

-6. Connect to the server as a client in a separate terminal tab.
+4. Connect to the server as a client in a separate terminal tab.
-    1. This command should be run *AFTER* the server has already been ran.
+    1. This command should be ran *AFTER* the server's connection has already been established.
     2. *Note*: The Netcat (nc) command for reading and writing data between two computer networks comes pre-installed on MacOS & Linux machines.
 Windows users may be required to install Netcat or a similar utility.

     ```bash